GEORGE CANYON – BIOGRAPHY

 The song, “I Believe in Angels” received a SOCAN award in November 2011, for one of the most played songs at Canadian Country Radio in 2010.

-On December 23rd, 2011, The Honourable Peter MacKay, Minister of National Defense, announced that George Canyon has been appointed as the first-ever Colonel Commandant of the Royal Canadian Air Cadets.
-Minister Mackay states, ”Being a former Air Cadet himself, he has always exuded a keen interest in aviation and has made several positive contributions on military matters.
+On December 23rd, 2011, The Honourable Peter MacKay, Minister of National Defense, announced that George Canyon was appointed as the first-ever Colonel Commandant of the Royal Canadian Air Cadets.
+Minister MacKay stated, ”Being a former Air Cadet himself, he has always exuded a keen interest in aviation and has made several positive contributions on military matters.
 He will be an exceptional role model and mentor, motivating Canada’s youth to reach their full potential.”
-As Colonel Commandant, Canyon will have the responsibilities of developing, promoting and sustaining strong community ties, fostering esprit de corps, and acting as a spokesperson and role model.
+As Colonel Commandant, Canyon has responsibilities of developing, promoting and sustaining strong community ties, fostering esprit de corps, and acting as a spokesperson and role model.

 As George's charitable work continues, his achievements grow with it.
 In the past two years, he has been recognized as the most played Canadian artist at Canadian country radio.
 He's also one of the most recognizable and requested stars on CMT (Country Music Television).
 His videos garner hundreds of thousands of hits on YouTube and he has won multiple Juno, East Coast Music Awards and Canadian Country Music Awards including "Humanitarian of the Year Award" for his philanthropic endeavors.

 George regularly tours Europe, the US and engages his fans the old fashioned way - by playing over 100 shows a year in his home country.
-"I'm trying to get better at twittering.
+"I'm trying to get better at tweeting on Twitter and connecting with fans on Facebook.
 I know that it is the new social medium but there is nothing that replaces the face-to-face connection.
 It is very rewarding to meet the fans who afford me the opportunity to share my music from the stage because they spend their hard earned money to be in the audience.
 It's really humbling when you think about it."
 Canyon says.

 When George Canyon is performing live onstage, he is most at home.
 He has the entire audience in the palm of his hand and you just can’t help but want to be a part of his unique family.
-He is respected and well-loved and one of the most successful entertainers in the country today.
+Canyon is one of Canada’s favourite country music artists and one of the most successful entertainers in the country today.

 GEORGE CANYON AWARDS & ACCOLADES